sudheer-akki/CreditCardFraudDetectionSystem/README.md

 #### To train the Model

-1. Update .env file and run the below script
+1. Update config file and run the below script

 2. Start the MLflow Server